swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 in the SAML assertion, the Identity Provider asserts that it has successfully displayed the sign message received in the request for the user and that the user has accepted to sign under the context of this sign message.

-Below follows the deprecated requirements that MUST be supported by Identity Providers until the 31th of December 2020:
+Up until the 31th of December 2020, Identity Providers MUST also support the deprecated requirements stated below.

+**Deprecated requirements:**

 > By including a sign message authentication context URI, as described in [section 7.1](#authentication-context-uris-for-signature-services), in the SAML assertion under the
 `<saml2:AuthnContextClassRef>` element of the